Reading

 Kind of like us.
 We can be this way.

 We _should_ be consumed by God’s wrath, as some of Israel were here.
-There is absolutely no reason we can make that would balance the scales in a cosmic argument of why God should not consume us all in our disobedience (which includes complaining).
+There is absolutely no reason we can make that would balance the scales in a cosmic argument of why God should not consume us all in our disobedience (which includes complaining as Israel did).

-But Jesus took on this wrath.
+Jesus took on this wrath.
 He bore the punishment we deserve.
-And He intercedes.
-While Moses prayed and the fire died down, Jesus is continually making intercession to the Father for His people (Romans 8:34), every moment of every day.
+He intercedes right now.
+While Moses prayed and the fire died down, God in the Person of the Son, Jesus, is continually making intercession to the Person of the Father for His people (Romans 8:34), every moment of every day.

 God’s word tells us to be thankful!
 To praise His Name!

-This is the best protection against complaining.
+This is the best protection against complaining as Israel did.
 To work at a thankful heart.

 * Father God,